dilpreet701/topsis-Dilpreet/README.md

 Installation

-Use the package manager pip to install topsos-Haymant.
+Use the package manager pip to install topsos-Dilpreet.

-pip install topsos-Haymant
+pip install topsos-Dilpreet
 Usage

 Following query on terminal will provide you the topsis analysis for input csv file.